 The basis behind using a prebiotic or probiotic is that there is a delicate balance of bacteria naturally present in the equine GI tract.

 These microorganisms help to break down food and combat “bad bacteria” for space.

-So, in theory, taking probiotics as a dietary supplement could help to improve digestion, GI immune function, to treat diarrhea and maybe even help to prevent colic.
+So, in theory, taking probiotics as a dietary supplement could help to improve digestion, GI immune function, treat diarrhea, and maybe even help to prevent colic.

 - to treat diarrhea of unknown cause (“idiopathic diarrhea”).
-It should be emphasized that cases of diarrhea should be fully investigated by your veterinary before classifying them as idiopathic.
+It should be emphasized that cases of diarrhea should be fully investigated by your veterinarian before classifying them as idiopathic.